 - Have incredible grinding power

-Change materials: If you have influence over the type of material being machined and used, changing the material type can reduce costs.
-Certain materials are more expensive to purchase and difficult to machine versus others, taking more time, money and effort.
+If you have influence over part material, changing the type can reduce costs.
+Certain materials are more expensive and difficult to machine versus others, taking more time, money and effort.
 Most materials generate burrs during production, whether from milling, drilling, cutting or otherwise.
-Understanding how different materials behave in the deburring process and which tools will best achieve the precision and quality you need.
+Understanding how different materials behave in the deburring process and which tools will best achieve the precision and quality you need can help you make profitable choices around material type, keeping in mind that parts must be able to reliably perform their end function.

-Optimize processing conditions: What tools you use and what shape they’re in will affect the number and severity of burrs to remove, so it’s a time and money saver to take steps to control burr formation in processing.
+The tools used and the shape they’re in affects the number and severity of burrs you’ll have to remove.
+You can save time and money by controlling burr formation in processing.
 The more finished a piece can be when it’s removed from the CNC, the faster the part can be inspected, packed up and shipped to the customer.
 When milling, the angle and rotational direction used as well as the depth of cut and feed rate will affect the quality as well.
 Sometimes, a simple change in the order of operation can significantly improve the quality of the machined piece.
-Using Xebec solutions allow you to move faster from CNC to shipping.
+Using Xebec’s team and solutions to help you move faster from CNC to shipping.

-Optimize production: If you can get visibility into your processes, you can identify your most efficient – and least efficient – activities.
+Getting visibility into your processes can help you identify the most efficient – and least efficient – activities.
 For instance, you can identify which lot sizes are optimal for productivity.
-And you might find that certain levels of custom fixturing are not worth accepting a job.
-You can use this understanding to inform conversations with potential customers, as you can suggest increasing the number of parts if it makes the cost more worthwhile.
+Consider whether certain levels of custom fixturing are not worth accepting a job.
+You can use this understanding to inform conversations with potential customers, as you can suggest increasing the job size if it makes the cost more worthwhile.

-Look at the big picture: Consider all the steps involved in a machining job from CNC programming and loading/changing tools to deburring, finishing, QA and shipping.
+Consider all the steps involved in a machining job, from CNC programming and loading/changing tools to deburring, finishing, QA and shipping.
 Calculate how much each step requires and costs in labor and overhead and determine the ROI for the whole job.

 Cutting out a significant chunk of manual labor in the deburring and finishing process can save your organization thousands of dollars a year and help deal with the lack of skilled labor.
 Automating your deburring and finishing process in your CNC provides a positive ROI and impacts your company in many ways by reducing these costs: